 Certosa de Pavia |

-The next morning we drive first to Vigevano which is famous for its shoe industry.
-The big parking near the center is blocked by the weekly market so we park further outside and walk into town.
-We walk through the Castello Sforzesco which houses a couple of museums, the covered bridge into the castle and over the very impressive Piazza Ducale.
-We visit the Leonardo da Vinci Muesum in the castle, which has it’s focus on the relation between Da Vinci and his patron, Ludovico Sforza, the Duke of Milano.
+The next morning, we drove first to Vigevano which is famous for its shoe industry.
+The big parking near the centre was blocked by the weekly market, so we had to park further outside and walk into town.
+We came through the Castello Sforzesco, which houses a couple of museums, the covered bridge into the castle, and over the very impressive Piazza Ducale.
+We visited the Leonardo da Vinci Museum in the castle, which has its focus on the relation between Da Vinci and his patron, Ludovico Sforza, the Duke of Milano.

 |